 As you’d expect, as dentists we’re committed to oral health, and preventing and treating dental problems in the marginalised and disadvantaged.

-We are also committed to our locality in West Bridgford and Nottingham.
+We are also committed to our locality in Nottingham.

 We are passionate about providing development and growth opportunities for Young People, particularly to access opportunities to consider dentistry as a career.

-We are committed to minimise our impact on the environment and run a sustainable business
+We are committed to minimise our impact on the environment and running a sustainable business

 How we outwork our commitments